prebid/prebid.github.io/dev-docs/modules/userId.md

 ### AdmixerID

 Admixer ID, provided by [Admixer](https://admixer.com/), is a universal ID solution that doesn’t rely on 3rd party cookies and gives publishers access to a wide range of Admixer’s demand sources, amplifying audience segmentation, targeting and measurement.
-This sub-module enables the Admixer ID to be available in the bid request.

 The Admixer privacy policy is at https://admixer.com/privacy/